yyx-git/yyx-git.github.io/_pages/about.md

 I am currently working on two related topics centered on landfalling tropical cyclones:

 - **Landfalling tropical cyclones perturb Earth's rotation**
-- **Reinforcement learning for pre-landfall typhoon intensity control**
+- **Reinforcement learning for pre-landfall tropical cyclone intensity modification**

 As a researcher, I am drawn to questions that seem counterintuitive at first but turn out to reveal something physically meaningful.
 I value curiosity and the courage to break new ground.
 I care deeply about physical understanding, yet I try to stay open to the unknown.
 Above all, I hope my research can be vivid and engaging — offering people a fresh way of seeing tropical cyclones, and contributing to both fundamental science and disaster mitigation.

 ### Research interests

 - Tropical cyclone dynamics and landfall processes
-- Air–sea–land interaction
-- Earth's rotation and atmosphere–solid Earth coupling
+- Surface–Atmosphere Interactions and Storm-Resolving Numerical Modelling
-- Reinforcement learning for tropical cyclone control
+- Machine Learning for Atmospheric Science

 ### Methods